u-su/Workshop-VLSI-SoC-Design/README.md

 ### Detailed Placement

-> ⚠ Note: The remainder is demonstrated using a different run due to a unintended program interrupt.
+> ⚠ Note: The remainder is demonstrated using a different run due to an unintended program interrupt.

 *OpenLane* `flow.tcl` shell command for congestion-aware placement is `% run_placement`.